 AMC Staff and Facilities

-The AMC has a full-time staff headquartered at Joy St in Boston.
+The AMC has a full-time staff headquartered at 10 City Square in Boston.
 They run a wide variety of programs including education, conservation, publishing, membership services, administration, facilities, and fund raising.
 Other primary facilities include Cardigan Lodge, the Highland Center, Joe Dodge Lodge at Pinkham Notch, the White Mountain Huts, and 50+ other facilities.
 Several facilities are run by Volunteer Committees.
 For more information on AMC facilities and activities, go to the AMC web site.

 Frequently Asked Questions